felipe-m/tutorial_freecad_wb/tut_fwb_3.md

 Basic3_MakeBox and Basic3_MakeBoxDialog are the same as in Basic2 (only the name has been changed)

 Basic3_MakeBoxEdgeP is the new command that we are introducing.

-We are only going to review the main difference in the Initialize method.
-This difference is that now **cmdlist** has 3 elements, which are the 3 commands that our workbench will have.
+So now we have to update **cmdlist** to have 3 elements, which are the 3 commands that our workbench will have.

 ```python